 Who has the ability to access GPS?

-Currently, GPS is available to all degree-seeking undergraduate, graduate, and Post Bac students. academic coaches and selected staff will also have access for the purpose of supporting your progress through your academic career.
+Currently, GPS is available to all degree-seeking undergraduate, graduate, and Post Bac students. academic advisors and selected staff will also have access for the purpose of supporting your progress through your academic career.

 How current will my information be in GPS

 The information in GPS is refreshed each night.
 Any changes made today (e.g., grade changes or classes added/dropped) will be seen in your degree audit the next day.

 Can I register for classes in GPS?